jamiebuckley/quinque-api/README.md

 Currently the docker-compose/docker set-up is geared towards a Mac M1.

-Knock the `"arm64v8/"` off the beginning of the `FROM arm64v8/eclipse-temurin:17-jdk-focal` to run it on a different system.
+Change `dockerfile: m1mac.Dockerfile` to `dockerfile: Dockerfile` (or just remove the line) to build on a non-M1 system

 Then, to build and run locally
 ```